forcedotcom/salesforcedx-vscode/README.md

 - [salesforcedx-vscode-apex](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-apex)
    This extension uses the Apex Language Server to provide features such as syntax highlighting and code completion.
 - [salesforcedx-vscode-apex-debugger](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-apex-debugger)
-   This extension enables VS Code to use the real-time Apex Debugger with your scratch orgs or to use ISV Customer Debugger.
+   This extension enables VS Code to use the real-time Apex Debugger with your scratch orgs and to use ISV Customer Debugger with your subscribers’ sandbox orgs.
 - [salesforcedx-vscode-apex-replay-debugger](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-apex-replay-debugger)
    This extension enables VS Code to replay Apex execution from Apex debug logs.
 - [salesforcedx-vscode-lightning](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-lightning)